zareenf01/Clipboard-landingPage/README.md

 ## Overview

-Created this Clipboard landing page from frontend mentor using TailwindCSS
+Created this Clipboard landing page from frontend mentor challenge using TailwindCSS

 ### The challenge